This manual is for Eclector version 0.12.0.

 and

-from an object that is about to be returned to the caller of
+object graph reachable from an object that is about to be returned to

 methods call